Evangelical Association of the Israelite Mission of the New Universal Covenant: Membership

 In the 1991 book The sects in Peru, theologian and researcher José Luis Pérez Guadalupe estimated that in 1967 at its founding the movement only had about 180 faithful.
 The following year, however, the community had rapidly grown to around a thousand members, and by 1980, it was estimated to have around 30,000.
 At time of Ataucusi's death in 2000 it was estimated that there were more than 200,000 followers.

 Anthropologist David Hidalgo gives several possible factors of the movement's rapid growth: many Peruvians were attracted by the movement's emphasis on communal living and strong community life at a time of social unrest.
 In addition many indigenous Peruvians who were disappointed with their churches were attracted to the movement's emphasis on Incan spirituality.
 Poor Peruvians who were attracted to Communism but were dismayed by the Shining Path's violent methods also were attracted to Ataucusi's more pacifist message.

+Gamonal's son Jonas runs the group in 2023.